 (g) Reports of Examinations.
 Each examiner appointed under 18 U.S.C. § 4247(b) shall prepare a written report on his or her examination of the respondent containing the information prescribed by 18 U.S.C. § 4247(c), as well as the examiner's curriculum vitae or comparable documentation demonstrating the examiner's qualifications.
 The report shall be filed within 14 days after the examination, under seal without further order of the court, with copies provided to counsel for each party.
 An examiner shall supplement the report (in the form of either a separate supplement to the prior report or an entire supplemental report) based on information received after the filing of the report or otherwise as the examiner deems necessary in his or her professional judgment to make the report complete or to correct it.
-The supplement shall be filed promptly after the need for it arises and before the close of discovery.
-It shall be filed under seal without further order of the court, with copies provided to counsel for each party.
+The supplement shall be filed under seal without further order of the court, with copies provided to counsel for each party.